junxit/us-congress-bills-115/bill.md

   - **(5)** grant the claimant priority rights to acquire Federal lands that may become available for disposal; and
   - **(6)** grant the claimant priority rights to obtain new, unused, or unrenewed grazing allotments on Federal lands.
 - **(d)** *Protection of non-Federal property* The Commission may not make any recommendation that affects the ownership, title, or rights of owners of any non-Federal lands covered by the qualifying petition.
-- **(e)** *Protection of existing leases* The Commission may not make any recommendation that affects any lease, permit, or right-of-way held by a person on such land as such lease, permit, or right-of-way existed on the day before the date of the transfer.
+- **(e)** *Protection of existing leases* The Commission may not make any recommendation that affects any lease, permit, right-of-way, or any other valid existing rights held by a person on such land as such lease, permit, or right-of-way existed on the day before the date of the transfer.

 ## § 6.
 Reports